 Install the ShareGate migration tool

-The ShareGate migration tool is a client-side tool that you can install on any Windows machine.
+The ShareGate migration tool is a client-side tool you can install on any Windows machine.

-If you are migrating to or from an on-premises version of SharePoint, make sure the tool is installed on a machine that has access to your network.
+If you are migrating to or from an on-premises version of SharePoint, ensure the tool is installed on a machine with access to your network.

 Though it will work with a VPN in most environments, we do not recommend running a migration through one.
 As an alternative, it is more efficient to set a virtual machine on your network to run the application from a distance.

-For more information on installation and recommended hardware specifications, see Installation - The ShareGate migration tool.
+For more installation information and recommended hardware specifications, see Installation - The ShareGate migration tool.

 Should you install the app on an Azure VM (virtual machine)?